Update, Aug 4 (12:30 p.m. ET): Google provides more details about YouTube Shorts fund.

 YouTube has helped an entire generation of creators and artists turn their creativity into businesses.
 We've paid more than $30 billion to creators, artists, and media companies over the last three years, and we remain deeply committed to supporting the next generation of mobile creators with Shorts.

-YouTube Shorts beta first launched in India before expanding to the U.S. on some of the best Android phones like the Samsung Galaxy S21.
+YouTube Shorts beta first launched in India before expanding to the U.S. on some of the best Android phones.
 Google notes that it is still working some things out with Shorts, such as ads and bringing its Shorts player to more devices.

 Google also highlights some features that it's bringing to YouTube Shorts, such as remixing audio from eligible videos within a Short.
 This feature will likely be available for videos that allow it, as Google rolls out additional Shorts permissions for creators to opt-out of their content being used in Shorts.
 Other features Google highlights include basic filters, automatic captions, and mixing existing clips from your gallery into recordings.